harrisonchiu/FMC-ND/README.md

     - 6th order was chosen since overfitting was not considered a problem

 #### Assumptions
+- The following assumptions are valid because of initial data analysis and was discussed
 - Assumes ROC is only (or mostly) affected by `ALTITUDE and WEIGHT`
 - Assumes `ALTITUDE and WEIGHT` are completely independent
   - EDIT: Significance P and F in regression analysis supports this